hashgraph/hedera-services/docs/privileged-transactions.md

 rates file, the exchange rates admin can still issue a `FileUpdate` transaction to change this file.

-At present, the waived signature privileges for the `FileUpdate`, `FileAppend`, and `CryptoUpdate` operations are identical to the corresponding authorization privileges in the tables above.
+The waived signature privileges for `FileUpdate`, `FileAppend`, and `CryptoUpdate` operations are identical to the corresponding authorization privileges in the tables above; _except_ that non-payer signatures on a `CryptoUpdate` do not suffice to waive signing requirements.
+(So the last row of the `CryptoUpdate` table doesn't apply.)

 # Miscellanea